Why Buy Automatic Changeover Switch?

 Types of Automatic Changeover Switches

-It is also called a make-before-break transfer switch.
+It is also called a make-before-break changeover switch.

 Note: With closed transition transfer, the on-site engine generator set is momentarily connected in parallel with the utility source.
 This means you need to get approval from the local utility company.